 The Company entered into a joint venture agreement (the "ZI Partnership Agreement") in 1988 with Shell Catalysts & Technologies, an affiliate of Royal Dutch Shell plc, to form Zeolyst International, a 50/50 joint venture partnership (the "Partnership").
 Under the terms of the ZI Partnership Agreement, the Partnership leases certain land used in its Kansas City production facilities from Ecovyst.
-This lease, which has been recorded as an operating lease, provided for rental payments to the Company of \$77 for the three months ended March 31, 2024 and 2023, respectively.
-The terms of this lease are evergreen as long as the ZI Partnership Agreement is in place.
-The Partnership had no sales to the Company for the three months ended March 31, 2024 and 2023, respectively.
+This lease, which has been recorded as an operating lease and with evergreen terms as long as the ZI Partnership Agreement is in place, provided for rental payments to the Company of \$77 for the three months ended March 31, 2025 and 2024.
+These rental payments were included in cost of goods sold in the condensed consolidated statements of (loss) income.
+The Partnership had no sales to the Company for the three months ended March 31, 2025 and 2024.

-The Partnership purchases certain of its raw materials from the Company and is charged for various manufacturing costs incurred at the Company's Kansas City production facility.
-The amount of these costs charged to the Partnership were \$4,034 and \$5,841 for the three months ended March 31, 2024 and 2023, respectively.
-Certain administrative, marketing, engineering, management-related, and research and development services are provided to the Partnership by the Company.
-The Partnership was charged \$4,300 and \$3,634 for the three months ended March 31, 2024 and 2023, respectively, for these services.
-In addition, the Partnership was charged certain product demonstration costs of \$357 and \$500 for the three months ended March 31, 2024 and 2023, respectively.
-These charges to the Partnership are recorded as reductions in either cost of goods sold or selling, general and administrative expenses in the consolidated statements of income, depending on the nature of the expenditures.
+The Partnership purchases certain raw materials from the Company and was charged for various manufacturing costs incurred at the Company's Kansas City production facility.
+The amount of these costs charged to the Partnership were \$4,616 and \$4,034 for the three months ended March 31, 2025 and 2024, respectively and were included in cost of goods sold in the condensed consolidated statements of (loss) income.
+In addition, the Partnership was charged certain product demonstration costs of \$226 and \$357 for the three months ended March 31, 2025 and 2024, respectively, which were also included in cost of goods sold in the condensed consolidated statements of (loss) income.